Spiean03/MGI14/README.md

 # MGI14
-Only for personal use -- backup
+This is of no use for anyone except me. -- backup